rothirschtec/www.rothirsch.tech/content/posts/en/projects/sbc-cluster/sbc-cluster-drbd-pacemaker.md

 1 node-b clear
 ```

-Both hosts are online.
-We can check this with the command `crm_mon`.
+`crm_mon` ist the tool you can use to check the health of your cluster.

 ```output
 Cluster Summary: